KupnoH/pre-commit-linter/README.md

 TODO: update Readme file to use recent versions of packages.

+First of all install `neronmoon/scriptsdev` package.

-update your `composer.json` by adding the code below to `repositories` property of your `composer.json`
+Update your `composer.json` by adding the code below to `repositories` property of your `composer.json`

         {
             "type": "vcs",
             "url": "git@github.com:KupnoH/pre-commit-linter.git",
-            "options": {
-                "ssh2": {
-                    "pubkey_file": "./ssh_keys/phpcs_ds.pub",
-                    "privkey_file": "./ssh_keys/phpcs_ds"
         }
-            }
-        }

-add `scripts` property to your `composer.json` file and paste the script below:
+add `scripts-dev` property to your `composer.json` file and paste the script below:

-    "scripts": {
+    "scripts-dev": {
-      "setup-linters": [
+        "post-install-cmd": [
-        "sh ./path/to/setup.sh"
+            "sh ./vendor/ailyin/pre-commit-linter/scripts/setup.sh"
         ]
     },

-Unfortunately composer does not allow execution of any scripts from not root-package (@see https://getcomposer.org/doc/articles/scripts.md#what-is-a-script-), but maybe in future we will find a workaround for it, who knows.
+This command will run after composer install command and install all necessary scripts.

 after executing the steps above run the command below:

-`composer require --dev KupnoH/pre-commit-linter`
+`composer require --dev ailyin/pre-commit-linter`

-This command will install package `KupnoH/pre-commit-linter` from repository `git@github.com:KupnoH/pre-commit-linter.git` and all the necessary dependencies.
+This command will install package `ailyin/pre-commit-linter` from repository `git@github.com:KupnoH/pre-commit-linter.git` and all the necessary dependencies.

-To correctly handle pre-commits you should execute script `setup-linters`, added above.
-To execute it run the command below:

-`composer run-script setup-linters`

-It will create a `pre-commit` file in directory `.git/hooks` with all the necessary commands to execute.

 How to use
 -----------------